ChadR23/Sentry-Six/README.md

 2. Download the SentryStudioSetup.exe (SentryStudio.dmg for MacOS)
 3. Run the installer
 4. Run Sentry Studio

-**Note for macOS users:** You may encounter a security warning because this app is not digitally signed.
-As this is an open-source project, we do not maintain a paid subscription to the Apple Developer Program.
-To launch the app, navigate to **System Settings > Privacy & Security**, scroll down, and click **"Open Anyway."**

  <img width="245.5" height="96.5" alt="Screenshot_2026-01-02_at_1 17 05_PM" src="https://github.com/user-attachments/assets/81c21fef-6eb6-49c9-a0d3-75765eb32685" />